Fountain House School

 We expect pupils to arrive promptly at 9am for intro/check-in, where staff meet and greet, and hold various discussions on a variety of topics (which we call ‘Thinking Keys’).
 Also, the intro/check-in can be used to discuss any issues and/or reminders of school rules, and interesting news or current affairs, before formal lessons start at around 9.20am.

 Points are awarded for punctuality, behaviour and effort each day, and we set additional personalised targets, chosen to minimise unwanted behaviours and strengthen areas for development.
 The points earned are displayed in the classroom and tracked electronically for analysis.
 Each day, and weekly, they are totalled up, and can earn pupils rewards in the form of cash and trips.

 The timetable is personalised to respond to individual needs and interests, while also meeting the requirements of the national curriculum and SMSC.

 We also offer personalised transitions (step-down processes), which enables our pupils’ future educational providers to receive key information, advice and guidance, to assist with planning the next stages of their educational pathways.

-Pupils at Fountain House Education Suite are regularly assessed, both formally and informally, to ensure that they are making all-round progress, academically, socially and emotionally.
+Pupils at Fountain House School are regularly assessed, both formally and informally, to ensure that they are making all-round progress, academically, socially and emotionally.
 We see this is a core activity in the therapeutic process, and these assessments are communicated to the team.
 Pupils are assessed in a series of formats, at regular intervals.
 These include:

 - Daily assessment through the Classroom Monitor assessment tool, observations and class discussions